Ming-Hao-Zhang/Nuclei-Chart-Generator/README.md

 # nuclei-chart

+This repository is licensed under the **CC BY-NC-SA 4.0** license.

+If you use this code or any part of it in your research, publications, or reports, you **must** comply with the license terms, which include:

+**Acknowledge and Cite this Repository**:
+    Please include a specific acknowledgment in your publication (e.g., in the "Acknowledgments" or "Methods" section) that credits this work.

+**Example Acknowledgement:**
+    > "We acknowledge the use of the code provided by [Minghao Zhang], available at [https://github.com/Ming-Hao-Zhang/Nuclei-Chart-Generator]."

 This is a very simple, beginner-friendly Python program that helps you automatically generate a nuclei chart.

 This program is designed to be easy for beginners to use.
 Follow these steps to get started: